Check your case for free

 Docket Watch

 Tracking enforcement actions, rule changes, and significant developments in consumer bankruptcy accountability.
+View the full docket watch feed.

 Rules Committee Submission Accepted

-Empirical data supporting Suggestion 25-BK-N (Connelly/Kahn proposed amendment to Fed.
+Empirical data supporting Suggestion 26-BK-3 (Connelly/Kahn proposed amendment to Fed.
 R. Bankr.
 P. 4004) submitted to the Administrative Office of the U.S. Courts.
 Data covers 4.9 million cases across 94 districts with open-source screening tool.

-Section 1328(f) Screening Complete: 264 Verified Violations
+Section 1328(f) Screening Complete: 391,951 Unverified Discharges

 Legal References